leostera/caramel/erlcomp/README.md

   `(a, b) result = Ok of a | Error of b` maps into `-type result(A, B) :: {ok, A} | {error, B}`

+# Differences from vanilla OCaml

+Expect no mutability (yet), so `ref` and `mutable` should not be valid syntax at some point.